-Sandra Hogue has worked in education for more than two decades in the Jefferson County Public Schools in Louisville, KY—including more than a decade as a literacy coach, mentor, and curriculum writer, including a position as a Goal Clarity Coach at John F. Kennedy Montessori Elementary School providing both in-classroom support and professional learning opportunities for the more than 30 teachers.
+Sandra Hogue has worked in education for more than two decades in the Jefferson County Public Schools in Louisville, KY, including more than a decade as a literacy coach, mentor, and curriculum writer, and a position as a Goal Clarity Coach at John F. Kennedy Montessori Elementary School where she provided both in-classroom support and professional learning opportunities for the more than 30 teachers.

 She credits her move into these expanded roles for teachers to her involvement with the Louisville Writing Project (LWP), beginning with the Invitational Summer Leadership Institute in 1999.

 At that time, Hogue was a first-grade teacher, the first in her family to attend college, and, as she says, “I wanted to know everything that could help me be better at my work.”

 After her first summer of work with K-university colleagues at the LWP, Hogue says “I felt ready to go back to my classroom and conquer the world!
 I was on fire to translate all I had learned about teaching young writers through the invitational institute back to my practice as a first-grade teacher.”